dcsil/CSC491/assignments/participation.md

 #### Requirements for Participation

 - Students are required to set up their LearnSoftware profile including Resume & Ballot, Avatar, and other profile preferences by EOD January 14th
-- Students make a demonstratable effort to join a team by EOD January 15th
+- Students make a demonstrable effort to join a team by EOD January 15th
 - Teams are required to enable and set up standups.
 CSC491 Students are required to answer the standups at least 8 of the 12 weeks, though they are recommended to answer every week for their team's benefit.
   - Standups must include the questions "What did you work on since the last update?" and "What do you plan to work on next?"
 - Students are required to check off all participation list items on https://learnsoftware.engineering/participation